Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 * Method *Image_PixMap::PixelColor()* has been extended with a new Boolean flag for performing linearization of non-linear sRGB.
   This flag is FALSE by default; application should consider passing TRUE instead for further handling *Quantity_Color* properly as linear RGB values.

+@subsection upgrade_750_aspectwindow Aspect_Window interface change

+Unexpected const-ness of Aspect_Window::DoResize() method has been removed, so that application classes implementing this interface should be updated accordingly.

 @subsection upgrade_750_rename Renaming of types

 Enumeration BRepOffset_Type is renamed to ChFiDS_TypeOfConcavity.